the What to do before you cancel John Lewis broadband

 - reduce the charge to take account of any costs saved because of leaving early, such as wholesale costs;

 - deduct 1% for early receipt of payment;

-For further information please see Early Termination Charges
+For further information, please read the John Lewis Early Termination Charges guide.

 Frequently Asked Questions about cancelling John Lewis